 Net Revenue Retention is an important, and useful metric, but the one we tend to focus on is Gross Revenue Retention.
 We have also recently heard from portfolio companies that have raised large private equity rounds that this was the main focus of those teams.

 The definition of Gross Revenue Retention is the same as above, but this month’s revenue per customer cannot exceed that from the same month in the prior year.
 (This eliminates up-sell, price increases, and organic growth.)
-Gross Revenue Retention gives a clean measure of the company’s capacity to keep customers and is not distorted by its ability and efforts to sell more product into the installed base.
+Gross Revenue Retention gives a clean measure of the company’s capacity to keep customers and is not distorted by its ability and efforts to sell more products into the installed base.

 As you can see in the chart, the “rule of thumb” benchmark for gross revenue retention is 90%, and the net revenue retention benchmark is 100%, for all companies with an Average Contract Value above a few thousand dollars.